Sobak/phd/README.md

 > Remember that you need to add `~/.composer/vendor/bin` (or its Windows counterpart)
 > to your `PATH`.

+The minimal required PHP version is 5.3 with these extensions enabled: DOM, XMLReader and SQLite3.

 ### Installation for local development
-You can just clone this repository and run either `bin/phd` or `render.php` directly.
+You can just clone this repository, `composer install` it and then run either `bin/phd` or `render.php` directly.

-The minimal required PHP version is 5.3 with these extensions enabled: DOM, XMLReader and SQLite3.

 ## Usage
 After installing PhD you can use the `phd` command